microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 Before conducting your first whiteboard design session:

--   Read the Student guide (including the case study) and Trainer guide
+-   Read the student guide (including the case study) and trainer guide

 -   Become familiar with all key points and activities.